Emq17/Building-Intuition-For-DNS/README.md

 1. Inspect DNS A-Records on the server (hostname to IP address mappings)
 2. Create some of our own A-Records on the server and observe them from the client
-3. Delete records from server and inspect/clear the client DNS cache to gain understanding
+3. Update records from server and inspect/clear the client DNS cache to gain understanding
 4. Touch on "CNAME" records (mapping one name to another name)
 5. Discuss Root Hints: If you're using our local DNS server to resolve names into IP addresses, why can we go to Google and all the rest of the sites on the internet?
-Does our local DNS saerver know about those?
+Does our local DNS server know about those?

+<h2>Understanding DNS</h2>

+- DNS converts computer names (such as client-1.mydomain.com or www.google.com) to IP addresses which can be used by the computer to locate resources
+- DNS is integrated with Active Directory and automatically got installed on DC-1 in the lab prior to this (https://github.com/Emq17/Configuring-On-premises-Active-Directory-within-Azure-VMs)
+- In this lab, we will use Client-1 and DC-1 to do a few exercises for the sake of understanding DNS a bit better

 <h2>A-Records</h2>